 A professional search optimiser understands that there are literally millions of websites, each competing for viewers in a particular niche.
 Reasons for their existence vary across the A to Z spectrum – advertising, entertainment, comedy, educational, humour, informational, music, news, promotional, sports, wine, video, zoos… you get the picture, right?

-In the world of books we have the Dewey decimal classification system.
+In the world of books, we have the Dewey decimal classification system.
 Every published work is assigned an ISBN number, and libraries classify all books under a rigid hierarchical subject classification system.
-It’s not perfect, but it works pretty well because every one uses and understands it!
+It’s not perfect, but it works pretty well because everyone uses and understands it!
 Erudite people write insightful book reviews, which are sometimes included in advertising and promotions.
-Hold this thought, its relevant to a following section.
-You want to find a book on a particular topic, or by a specific author, you do a search and Eureka!
+Hold this thought, it’s relevant to the following section.
+If you want to find a book on a particular topic, or by a specific author, you do a search and Eureka!
 You’ve found it, there’s a list, even!
 The best books are reviewed multiple times, and take pride of place in the “best sellers” rack.

 Using different terminology, search engines are trying hard to do the same thing – to give their searchers the most accurate list possible, containing exactly what they want, so they can pick and choose from it!
 Unfortunately, there is no Dewey classification system on the web.
-The closest thing to a hierarchical subject listing is the Open Directory, Yahoo, or one of the thousands of other web directories – all of which are inconsistently organised into completely different illogical structures!
+The closest thing to a hierarchical subject listing was the Open Directory, or one of the thousands of other web/business directories – some of which are inconsistently organised into completely different illogical structures!

 So, here we have Google and other search engines trying valiantly to index and categorize the billions of pages on millions of websites, in hundreds of countries in a multiplicity of languages.
 Then, they have to calculate each page’s relevance to specific search queries…